kurt-krueckeberg/open-fda-device-events/readme.md

 may come from manufacturers, user facilities, distributors, and voluntary sources (such as patients and physicians) who are subject to different reporting requirements, the collected data in the adverse event system may not always capture every field and should not be interpreted as complete.

-## How Adverse Event Reports are Soted and Identified
+## How Adverse Event Reports are Identified

 Adverse events are collected through a series of safety reports.
 Each is identified by a 8-digit string